opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 :math:`\texttt{nu}_{00}=1`
 :math:`\texttt{nu}_{10}=\texttt{mu}_{10}=\texttt{mu}_{01}=\texttt{mu}_{10}=0` , hence the values are not stored.

-The moments of a contour are defined in the same way but computed using Green's formula (see http://en.wikipedia.org/wiki/Green_theorem
+The moments of a contour are defined in the same way but computed using the Green's formula (see http://en.wikipedia.org/wiki/Green_theorem
 ).
 So, due to a limited raster resolution, the moments computed for a contour are slightly different from the moments computed for the same rasterized contour.